agoffa01/Bidding_System/README.md

 Functional Descriptive Detailed Requirements:

-1. Potential users must register on the website \n
+- Potential users must register on the website
-1.1 Users must use their NYU email to register and the system will confirm they are NYU  \n
+- Users must use their NYU email to register and the system will confirm they are NYU  \n students.
-       students.
 1.2 Email is sent to the user for confirmation.\n
 1.3 User is directed to create a username and password.\n